-- Experience of circuit schematic capture or PCB layout using CAD tools.
+- Experience in circuit schematic capture or PCB layout using CAD tools.

 PAY AND BENEFITS

 We offer competitive rates of pay and approved overtime.
-You will be entitled to 22 days holiday per annum plus Bank Holidays, adjusted on a pro rata basis for placements of less than 12 months.
+You will be entitled to 22 days of holiday per annum plus Bank Holidays, adjusted on a pro-rata basis for placements of less than 12 months.

 HOW TO APPLY

-To apply, please send a CV and covering letter to [email protected] by Friday the 19th of November, clearly indicating that you are applying for an electronics student placement, with an indication of your preferred placement dates.
-We will then review applications and invite successful candidates for interview.
+To apply, please send a CV and cover letter to [email protected] by 22nd December 2023.
+Please clearly indicate that you are applying for an electronics placement, with an indication of your preferred placement dates.

 Details of how to apply are at the bottom of the job description.
 All personal data will be held in accordance with our Data Protection policy and notices.Apply Now